-Harness Dickey attorney Matt Cutler spoke with Law360 about new guidance from Chief Judge David Ruschke concerning motions to amend patent claims in AIA reviews.
+Harness Dickey patent attorney Matt Cutler spoke with Law360 about new guidance from Chief Judge David Ruschke concerning motions to amend patent claims in AIA reviews.

-The guidance, issued November 21, is in response to the en banc decision from the CAFC on In re: Aqua Products in which the Board discarded a rule from the USPTO stating that patent owners, when seeking to amend patent claims during AIA reviews, had the burden of proving new claims are patentable.
+The guidance, issued November 21, is in response to the en banc decision from the Federal Circuit on In re: Aqua Products in which the Board discarded a rule from the USPTO stating that patent owners, when seeking to amend patent claims during AIA reviews, had the burden of proving new claims are patentable.

 This new guidance is thought to give patent owners more clarity and consistency in filing Motions to Amend among different judges at the PTAB.
 Substitute claims will now be deemed patentable or unpatentable based on a “preponderance of the evidence based on the entirety of the record, including any opposition made by the petitioner,” wrote Judge Ruschke.